Thoma5/gnome-shell-extension-bottompanel/README.md

 # gnome-shell-extension-bottompanel
-Move your GNOME 3.16 shell panel to the bottom
+Move your GNOME 3.16 and 3.18 shell panel to the bottom

 ## To Use:
 ```